bpmn-os/bpmnos-engine/docs/md/data/main.md

 ### Downward Compatibility

-StochasticDataProvider is downward compatible with all CSV formats:
+StochasticDataProvider is downward compatible with the following CSV formats:
 - 3-column (Static): INSTANCE_ID; NODE_ID; INITIALIZATION
 - 4-column (Dynamic): + DISCLOSURE
-- 5-column (Stochastic): + COMPLETION
+- 6-column (Stochastic): + ARRIVAL; COMPLETION

+Note: There is no 5-column format.
+Use 6 columns with empty ARRIVAL or COMPLETION as needed.

 ## Expected value data provider